 Drop foot (also known as dropped foot, foot drop or floppy foot) refers to a weakening of those muscles that allow the ankle and toes to flex, causing difficulty in moving the ankle and toes upwards (dorsiflexion).
-This causes the individual to drag their toes while walking and to compensate by bending the knee and hip to lift the foot higher than usual, to prevent it catching on the ground during swing phase.
+This causes the individual to drag their toes while walking and to compensate by bending the knee and hip to lift the foot higher than usual, to prevent it from catching on the ground during the swing phase.

 While drop foot is a neuromuscular disorder that affects the nerves and muscles, it is not actually a disease in itself, but rather a symptom of some other medical problem.

 If drop foot is caused by an injury or nerve damage, recovery is often possible.
 However, if it's caused by permanent nerve damage or a progressive neurological condition, such as multiple sclerosis, it will be a lifelong symptom to manage.

 The immediate risk factors involve tripping and falling.
 Clearly, this is to be avoided particularly in the older population that has a higher risk of further injuries, such as fractures.